India Transition Finance Programme

 About The India Transition Finance Programme

-The India Transition Finance Programme (ITFP) seeks to provide best practice research and capacity building to support the adoption and use of high-quality transition finance in India.
-The programme is based at the University of Oxford Sustainable Finance Group (OxSFG) and is defining aspects of transition finance for Indian financial institutions, companies, policymakers, and regulators.
+The India Transition Finance Programme (ITFP) at the University of Oxford’s Sustainable Finance Group (OxSFG), seeks to provide best practice research and capacity building to support the adoption and use of high-quality transition finance in India.

 While the ITFP covers all areas of transition finance related to India, so far we have focused on climate-related financial risks and the cost of capital, in synergy with the Environmental Stress Testing and Scenarios (ESTS) and the Energy Transition Risk and Cost of Capital (ETRC) projects, respectively.
 We are also starting to focus on climate transition plans, in synergy with the Net Zero Transition Plans (NZTP) project.